-Breastfeeding has been found to have numerous short- and long-term benefits for infants.
-These benefits include improved cognitive development, protection from infectious diseases, and a reduced risk of chronic diseases such as diabetes, and cardiovascular disease (Binns et al., 2016; Lorena et al., 2018).
-Meta- analyses have also suggested that breast milk may serve as a protective factor against obesity in children (Horta et al., 2015; Kim et al., 2018; Yan et al., 2014).
-Breastfeeding has been acknowledged as an important public health intervention around the globe by the WHO (World Health Organization 2016b), World Cancer Research Fund (World Cancer Research Fund & Research, 2018), national health bodies such as the Canadian Pediatric Society (Health Canada, Canadian Pediatric Society, Dietitians of Canada, & Breastfeeding Committee for Canada, 2012, 2014), Dietitians of Canada (Health Canada et al., 2012, 2014), and Health Canada (Health Canada et al., 2012, 2014).
-These stakeholders all recommend exclusive breastfeeding for the first six months of life, and continued breastfeeding, with nutritionally adequate and safe complementary foods, for up to two years or beyond (World Cancer Research Fund & Research, 2018; Health Canada et al., 2012, 2014; World Health Organization, 2016b).
+Breastfeeding is associated with numerous short- and long-term benefits for infants.
+These benefits include improved cognitive development, protection from infectious diseases, and a reduced risk of chronic diseases such as diabetes and cardiovascular disease (Binns et al., 2016; Lorena et al., 2018).
+Meta-analyses have also suggested that breast milk may serve as a protective factor against obesity in children (Horta et al., 2015; Kim et al., 2018; Yan et al., 2014).
+Breastfeeding has been acknowledged as an important public health intervention around the globe by the World Health Organization (2016b) and the World Cancer Research Fund (2018), in addition to national health bodies such as Health Canada, the Canadian Pediatric Society, Dietitians of Canada, and the Breastfeeding Committee for Canada (2012, 2014).

+Exclusive breastfeeding for the first six months of life, and continued breastfeeding with nutritionally adequate and safe complementary foods for up to two years or longer, is recommended for heathy growth and development of infants and toddlers and for health benefits to the mother (World Cancer Research Fund & Research, 2018; Health Canada et al., 2012, 2014; World Health Organization, 2016b).
 Exclusive breastfeeding refers to no food or drink, including water, except for breastmilk (World Cancer Research Fund & Research, 2018).
-Nevertheless, Canadian breastfeeding rates have consistently fallen below these strong recommendations (Abbass-Dick & Dennis, 2018), despite the fact that Canadian health policies and public health programs promote breastfeeding as a low-cost food supply for infants living in food insecure households (Frank, 2015).